 From the output you can see that at 0.03 seconds the Light is switched on shortly.
 Subsequently, a number of oxidized c_2 show up transiently first in the pool and then bound to the RCs.
-The oxidation "signal" is then seen for some more time in the bc_1 s before it decays back to its dark state level.
+The oxidation "signal" is then seen for some more time in the bc{1s} before it decays back to its dark state level.
 From these three data columns the fraction of oxidized cytochrome c can be summed up and then compared to the experiment (see the following figure from the original article).
-Correspondingly, the transmembrane potential increases very fast during the first millisecond and then slower to reach its maximum within the next 10 ms before it decays again.
+Correspondingly, the transmembrane potential increases very fast during the first millisecond and then slower to reach its maximum with the next 10 ms before it decays again.

 Repeat this simulation a few times to get a feeling for the stochastic variations of the observables.
 There are two things to notice.
 First, with the small numbers involved, the variations are very large and second, the simulation results look more like discrete changes than the continuous experimental traces.
-We thus have to run the simulation repeatedly and average over the simulation outputs before we can compare them to the experiments.
+We thus have to run the simulation a few times and average over the simulation outputs before we can compare them to the experiments.
 Have a look at the supplied shell script runner_a7.sh.
-It uses some temporary files ("fish") to store and combine the simulation results and returns the averaged response in the file fish__avg.txt.
-Start it with the setup file, the working directory, and a basename for the output files as arguments:
+It uses some temporary files ("fish") to store and combine the simulation results and returns the averaged response in the file fish_avg.txt.
+Start it with the setup file as argument:

-'''

-$> ./runner_a7.sh Vesicle_a7.ves . a7
+\$> ./runner_a7.sh Vesicle_a7.ves

-'''

 To compare the simulation results to the experiment the simulation data has to be shifted by 30 ms and rescaled.
-In Gnuplot this can directly be done as follows for $\Delta\Phi$ and the overall cytochrome c oxidation state, respectively (the actual scaling factors may vary a bit even after averaging over 40 simulation runs):
+In Gnuplot this can directly be done as follows for $\Delta \Phi$ and the overall cytochrome c oxidation state, respectively (the actual scaling factors may vary a bit even after averaging over 40 simulation runs):

-''' plot [-0.01:0.25] "fish_a7_avg.txt" u ($1-0.03):($2/180), "Barz95_a7_dPhi.txt" plot [-0.01:0.05] "fish_a7_avg.txt" u ($1-0.03):($3/80), "Barz95_a7_cox.txt" '''
+plot [-0.01:0.25] "fish_avg.txt" u (\$1-0.03):(\$2/85), "Barz95a7a_dPhi.txt" > plot [-0.01:0.05] "fish_avg.txt" u (\$1-0.03):(\$3/20), "Barz95a7b_cox.txt"